Beds available now! Call for same-day admission.

 Percocet Addiction Treatment

 Help is available for anyone with a Percocet use disorder to begin and maintain recovery.
-Orlando Recovery Center specializes in comprehensive, evidence-based treatment programs, focusing on the full needs of anyone struggling with addiction.
+Orlando Recovery Center Drug and Alcohol Rehab specializes in comprehensive, evidence-based treatment programs, focusing on the full needs of anyone struggling with addiction.

 The first step to recovery is the medical detox stage, which involves removing the substance completely from the body.
 This is always done under the direct supervision of a licensed medical professional and may or may not require medication-assisted treatment to ease withdrawal symptoms.

 An individual evaluation will determine if the client is a candidate for the inpatient program, the partial hospitalization program (PHP) or the outpatient program.
 The inpatient program includes continuous medical monitoring and a structured schedule of individual and group therapy while living onsite.
-PHP provides care similar to inpatient programs, but with more time for recreational activities and unstructured time.
-The outpatient program continues all forms of talk therapy and access to the facility while offering more autonomy to a person in recovery, since they live at home while undergoing treatment.
+PHP provides care similar to inpatient programs, with more recreational and unstructured time.
+The outpatient program continues all forms of talk therapy and access to the facility.
+At the same time, it offers more autonomy to a person in recovery since they live at home while undergoing treatment.

 Sources